 Once you finish, make sure you’re using the same keywords you saw in the job ad.
 For example, if you wrote “implemented workshops to strengthen leadership,” but the job ad says “training on soft skills, such as leadership,” add the terms “training” and “soft skills.”
 The message might be the same, but remember that your document may be filtered initially by an applicant tracking system (ATS).
 Using the same keywords as the job description will help get your resume past this stage.
 Later, we will revisit the know-how and work history you listed in this step.

-A professional profile, also known as a qualifications summary, provides a quick account of your professional background, relevant abilities and achievements.
+A summary statement is a two- to three-sentence paragraph that provides a quick account of your professional background, relevant abilities and achievements.
 Its main goal is to grab the reader’s attention by portraying you as the kind of professional the position requires.

-To illustrate this, let’s look at two professional profiles.
+To illustrate this, let’s look at two summary statements.
 The first one is not well-written and the second one is.
-This is the professional profile of a credit analyst:
+This is the summary statement of a credit analyst:

 Some of the information is subjective.
 There is nothing that tells the recruiter this description is accurate.